Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Results

 In Table \ref{tab:image_ablation}, we investigate the effect of varying the image encoder and input image resolution on the mIoU metric, total model parameters, and inference speed (FPS).

-First, we analyze the models using the full input resolution of 640$\times$384.
-With shallower ResNet backbones, mIoU decreases, model parameters decrease, and FPS improves as expected.
-The performance difference between RN-18 and RN-152 is 0.78 mIoU points, suggesting that encoder depth may be less critical than one thought.
-However, a 0.33 mIoU gain is observed when moving from RN-101 to RN-152, indicating that deeper models still offer noticeable benefits.

-While shallower models typically exhibit higher inference speeds, this trend is less prominent in our results due to the inference bottleneck introduced by grid sampling, inherited from the contracted coordinate system used in OccNeRF and GaussianOcc.
-Thus, for a marginal trade-off in inference speed, deeper models like RN-101 or RN-152 may be preferable.
-However, deeper models also come with a substantial increase in parameter count—transitioning from RN-18 to RN-152 results in a 423\% increase in parameters.
-Therefore, selecting the encoder requires balancing performance, inference speed, and memory constraints.
+First, using the full input resolution of 640$\times$384, shallower ResNet backbones reduce mIoU and parameter count while improving FPS, as expected.
+The gap between RN-18 and RN-152 is 0.9 mIoU, suggesting encoder depth is less critical than expected, although a 0.4 gain from RN-101 to RN-152 shows deeper models still provide benefits.
+While shallower models are typically faster, this is less evident due to the inference bottleneck from grid sampling inherited from OccNeRF and GaussianOcc.
+As a result, deeper models such as RN-101 or RN-152 may be preferable for a small speed trade-off, though they significantly increase parameters, with RN-152 having 423\% more than RN-18, requiring a balance between performance, speed, and memory.

-Next, we evaluate the models with a reduced input resolution of 320$\times$192.
-This leads to a performance drop across all architectures.
-For instance, RN-101 suffers a 1.16-point decrease in mIoU, highlighting the importance of high-resolution input.
-A similar trend is seen when comparing the RN-18 and RN-152 models at this lower resolution, where a 0.88 mIoU drop is observed.
+With reduced input resolution (320$\times$192), performance drops across all models.
+For example, RN-101 decreases by 1.3 mIoU, highlighting the importance of high-resolution input.
+A similar trend is observed between RN-18 and RN-152, with a 1 mIoU drop at lower resolution.

-\subsubsection{Aggregation of Temporal Samples}
+\subsubsection{\MakeUppercase{Aggregation of Temporal Samples}}

 As shown in the previous Figure \ref{fig:temporal_aggregation}, the use of temporal samples significantly improves the similarity of our 3D pseudo-labels to the Occ3D ground-truth annotations.
 In Figure \ref{fig:iou_ablation}, we extend this analysis by training the EasyOcc model with varying numbers of temporal samples to evaluate whether a similar trend holds in model performance post-training.